 McCuskey, known as Mac to many, became the head coach of the Iowa State Teachers College wrestling team after Paul Bender took a leave of absence in 1930.
 In addition to coaching wrestling, he also coached the freshman football and baseball teams, and was a swimming instructor.
 McCuskey held these positions until 1952.
-During this time, McCuskey also served more than 3 years in the Navy's V-5 program during World War II.
+During this time, McCuskey also served more than three years in the Navy's V-5 program during World War II.

-From 1947 to 1952, the Panthers dominated the national championships, placing no lower than fourth place.
-In 1950, McCuskey led the Panthers to their first ever NCAA Championship in front of the home crowd in Cedar Falls.
+From 1947 to 1952, the Panthers dominated national championships, placing no lower than fourth place.
+In 1950, McCuskey led the Panthers to their first NCAA Championship in front of the home crowd in Cedar Falls.